top of page

 Did You Know?

-The West Pikeland Township Board of Supervisors is launching a multi-step campaign series aimed at providing township residents with a clearer understanding of their annual property tax bills.
+The West Pikeland Township Board of Supervisors has launched a multi-step campaign series aimed at providing township residents with a clearer understanding of their annual property tax bills.
 Recognizing the importance of transparency and community engagement, the initiative seeks to demystify the complex components Property Taxes: School, County and Township.
 The campaign series will also explain township expenses and where your tax dollars go.

 Residents can expect to receive three postcards between now and September.
 Additionally, this page will be updated for each informational phase, so check back often!